sHedC/homeassistant-mastertherm/info.md

 ## Configuration is done in the UI

 ## Sensor Details
-See Git Hub Mastertherm Repository for more information: ![Mastertherm Hass Github][mastertherm]
+See Git Hub Mastertherm Repository for more information: ![mastertherm]

 ***